awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-visibilityconfig.md

 `CloudWatchMetricsEnabled`  <a name="cfn-wafv2-webacl-visibilityconfig-cloudwatchmetricsenabled"></a>
 A boolean indicating whether the associated resource sends metrics to Amazon CloudWatch\.
 For the list of available metrics, see [AWS WAF Metrics](https://docs.aws.amazon.com/waf/latest/developerguide/monitoring-cloudwatch.html#waf-metrics) in the * AWS WAF Developer Guide*\.
+For web ACLs, the metrics are for web requests that have the web ACL default action applied\.
+AWS WAF applies the default action to web requests that pass the inspection of all rules in the web ACL without being either allowed or blocked\.
+For more information, see [The web ACL default action](https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-default-action.html) in the * AWS WAF Developer Guide*\.
 *Required*: Yes
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)